He was cleaning out his room the other day and called me over to remove a big box of toys.

 I know I’ll never see them again, and so I reach out, using photography, words, whatever I can find to capture just a little bit more for me, for the future me, who will long to see their smiling faces, their chubby cheeks, just as they look today; for the me who will long to hear their sweet voices just one more time, the way they sound right now, in this moment.

 Yes, these years are tough.
 These little years are filled with constant needs that I must meet, constant training, constant opportunities for growth and sanctification.
 These little years sometimes overwhelm the days, leaving little room for me in the midst of the blizzard.

-I love these little children so much, these sweet little souls, who have opened my eyes to the beauty and richness of God’s creation.
-I love them for the treasures that they are, the miracles they reveal to me each and every day.
+I have so much love for these little children, these sweet little souls, who have opened my eyes to the beauty and richness of God’s creation.
+I love them for the treasures that they are and the miracles they reveal to me each and every day.

 Their laughter, their smiles, the way they dance in the rain or run in, shouting, “Mom, you’ve got to see this!”
 I love every part of who they are.